Properly socializing a puppy between 8 –12 weeks is critical!

 The transition from teaching-games to structured obedience training is gradual, and should happen when the puppy is around 5-6 months old.

-For further reading on teaching games to your puppy, and transitioning to obedience training, read our article Puppy Play – A Healthy Start to Training.
+For further reading on teaching games to your puppy, and transitioning to obedience training, read our article Teaching Games – A Healthy Start to Training.

 By gently introducing discipline to your puppy at a young age, she will internalize the lessons and respond more effectively to your communications as she grows older.
 She will link your communication of displeasure with the boundaries and consequences you have imposed, making elements of the housetraining process more fluid and intuitive, minimizing the development of unwanted behaviors, and later on, strengthening your obedience training lessons.